yangjunyi1/learngit/readme.txt

 hahahahahaha
 xoxooxoxoxoxoox
 <<<<<<< HEAD
-Creating a new branch is quick and simple
+Creating a new branch is quick AND simple
 =======
 Creating a new branch is quick AND simple
 >>>>>>> feature1
+hello it's me~